snowplow-incubator/data-product-accelerators/content/composable-cdp-with-predictive-ml-modeling/_index.md

 ]
 +++

-Welcome to the **Composable CDP with Predictive ML Modeling** accelerator.
+Welcome to the **ML Conversion Scoring for Composable CDP** accelerator.
 This accelerator guides you through building an advanced Composable Customer Data Platform using a selection of excellent tools for each step of the process.
 * [**Snowplow**](https://snowplow.io/) for creating user behavioral data from your product.
 * [**Databricks DeltaLake**](https://www.databricks.com/product/delta-lake-on-databricks) or [**Snowflake**](https://www.snowflake.com/en/) to store the data.